Our Travel Tips

 For further information on passports, visit the Department of Foreign Affairs’ Passports Page

 Many countries require Irish Citizens to have a visa before they can enter that country on holiday or to work.
-Please check with Fahy Travel about visas for your destination or the Embassy or Consulate of the Country you intend to visit.
+Please check to see if you require a visa for your destination from the correct embassy.
+Should you require a visa it is recommended that you apply to the relevant embassy well in advance of travel.
+It is your responsibility to ensure your visa requirements have been met.
 Please allow plenty of time to apply for your visa if required.
 For information about appropriate visas, please visit the Visa First website.

 Please note: Everyone (including children & infants) travelling/transiting the U.S. must have a machine readable passport and are required to obtain travel authorization 72 hours in Advance of Travel.
 For more information visit the U.S Border Control website.

 Starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travellers with a valid visa.